 Daybeds and Futons

-IKEA makes a futon and simple metal-based sofa that contain polyurethane (no flame retardants) but this option cuts back on other toxic materials used in regular sofas.
+IKEA makes a futon and simple metal-based sofa that contains polyurethane foam (no flame retardants) but this option cuts back on other toxic materials used in regular sofas.

-An even simpler option from IKEA is the Hammarn little futon pictured for $129.
+An even simpler option from IKEA is the Hammarn little futon for $129.
 This has a metal frame, and only a small amount of polyurethane (no flame retardants).
-A simple option like this can be quite non-toxic and offgas rather quickly, especially after a little airing out.
+A simple option like this can be quite non-toxic and offgas rather quickly, especially after a little time airing out.

-The more polyurethane, the more you have to offgas.
 The more components you have inside a typical sofa, the more offgassing you have from pressed wood products, stains, and glues.
-Futons eliminate pressed wood products and cut down on glue used.
+Futons eliminate pressed wood products and cut down on glues used.
 They often don’t have stains.

-Metal structures eliminate all offgassing of stains and wood glues.
+Metal frames eliminate all offgassing of stains and wood glues.

 If you want a proper futon bed for sleeping made of truly safe or natural materials check out my post on mattresses where I outline a number of options in this category.